KubaP/glsl-lsp/README.md

 # glsl-lsp
+⚠ **This project has been archived.**

+*There will be no more feature updates nor bug fixes.
+If someone would like to continue developing this project, feel free to fork this repositoty!*

+---

 This repository contains a heavily **work-in-progress** project aiming to provide a language extension for the OpenGL Shading Language.

 This project is targeting GLSL `450` & `460` initially, but there are plans to support older versions in the future, including but not limited to `110`, `300 es`, `330` and `410`.